How to Patch a Trampoline Mat Hole (DIY Guide)

 So, you’ve established that the hole in your trampoline mat is between 1/2 and 3 inches.
 Catching holes at this size is good because it means you can likely still fix them yourself.

 But how do you fix that hole in a trampoline?
-Luckily there are a few options available to try and repair your trampoline mat at home:
+Let’s take a closer look at the following three methods:

 1. Adhesive patches